 Educators requiring more extensive information are encouraged to use the links to books, websites, journal articles, and resources throughout the website.

-*The on this website is derived from a review of literature conducted by the author in 2010, the School Psychology Forum, Research in Practice: Nonsuicidal Self-Injury Volume 7, Issue 4 Winter 2013, and ongoing literature reviews conducted by the author.
+*The content on this website is derived from a review of literature conducted by the author in 2010, the School Psychology Forum, Research in Practice: Nonsuicidal Self-Injury Volume 7, Issue 4 Winter 2013, and ongoing literature reviews conducted by the author.